firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 ## Instructions for Advanced Users

 `AMiGA` is available on `PyPI` and `bioconda` and can be installed by any of the following.
+It cna be installed and run with Python 3.12 (other versions will have conflicts).
 I recommend that you create a virutal environment then install `AMiGA``.

 ```
 conda create -n amiga-env bioconda::amiga